RVNG Intl.: Series

 RVNG Intl partnered with Pete Swanson (formerly of Yellow Swans) in 2017 to relaunch his Freedom To Spend label, along with Portland record store owner Jed Bindeman.
 The label is described as "concerned with autonomous anomalies produced by musicians working within and outside the limits of technology to create intimate art.
 By virtue of this, the music of Freedom to Spend resonates across a broad sound spectrum, but thrives without rigid regulation."
 Freedom To Spend has reissued several overlooked and underheard experimental albums from the past few decades.
 Freedom To Spend was named one of the best electronic labels of 2017 by The Quietus.

 Events

-The label has been active in organizing art and music shows, partnering with the likes of the White Columns Gallery in New York City, the Barbican Center in London, and MoMa PS1′s Summer Warm Up series.
+The label has been active in organizing art and music shows, partnering with the likes of the White Columns Gallery in New York City, the Barbican Centre in London, and MoMa PS1′s Summer Warm Up series.
 RVNG worked with the Unsound Festival in Kraków, Poland, and presented a label showcase in April 2014 at Moogfest in Asheville, North Carolina featuring Blondes, Holly Herndon, and Craig Leon performing "NOMMOS" with the Asheville Symphony.
 Also in 2014 the 15th Anniversary of Beats In Space was celebrated at Corsica Studios in London.
 In 2018 RVNG featured artists and collaborated with Le Guess Who music festival.
 RVNG was also featured at MoMA PS1 Come Together Music Festival and Record Fair.